 Even though images can speak a thousand words, you shouldn’t get carried away.

 Spam filters will mark the campaign as spam if it has a high number of images.
 Thus, your delivery rate will decrease.
-Even by using one single image that is too large can change the destination of the email.
+Even using one single image that is too large can change the destination of the email.

 For some reason, email provides are in love with authenticated domains.
 The reason why is because it proves that you’re a real person.
 Rather than a robot who is ready to spam.

 Once the spam sensors sense that you have an authenticated domain, they will automatically know you aren’t a spammer.
-The good news is that you don’t have to use your real-time and you can use the company’s name if you wish.
+The good news is that you don’t have to use your real-time and use the company’s name if you wish.